Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Vertical Whitespace

-Try to limit the use of blank lines, but you can use them sparsely to split logically independant code sections and help readability.
+Try to limit the use of blank lines, but you can use them sparsely to split logically independent code sections and help readability.
 Each file should end with a new line (`\n`).

 # Conclusion

 This style guideline is quite complete, but still missing some details.
 If you find an edge-case that this guideline does not cover, feel free to report any issue or contribute to this guideline.

-As a general rule of thumb, your code should be the most readable possible, and it is always possible to flex some rules, if it makes your code better.
+As a general rule of thumb, your code should be the most readable possible, and it is always possible to flex some rules if it makes your code better.

 Good luck, have fun coding with us!